usnistgov/feasst/sphinx/dev.rst

 * have criteria class backup colmat/stats periodically, based on sweeps?, that can be post processed (e.g., energy stats)
 * remove periodicity from x/y/z dimensions (no rush here)
 * split functions.h into a variety of base_fileio, base_math, base_utils, etc
-* PairHybrid rCut should be taken from pairVec, or atleast rCutMaxAll
-* Eventually convert all raw pointers to shared pointers, which also allows removal of space from MC class
 * PairHybrid also doens't need a space pointer.
 * Use Histogram class for CriteriaWLTMMC instead of its own hard-coded version
 * To reduce the size of Space, have it inherit multiple base classes, e.g.,